merto-dvp/weasyprint-layer/README.md

     FONTCONFIG_PATH="/opt/fonts"
     XDG_DATA_DIRS="/opt/lib"

-Add environment variables to template.yml
+You have to add environment variables to template.yml or add directly to Lambda function.

       Environment:
         Variables: